DDarklurker/demowebshop.tricentis/test-cases/recover.md

 **Test Case 1: Recovere with correct email**
 <br> *Automated: No.*

-1. Click on 'Forgot password' button.
-2. Enter correct email.
+1. Enter correct email.
-3. Click on 'Recover' button.
+2. Click on 'Recover' button.
-4. Verify that 'Email with instructions has been sent to you.' is visible.
+3. Verify that 'Email with instructions has been sent to you.' is visible.

 **Test Case 2: Recovere with incorrect email**.
 <br> *Automated: No*

-1. Click on 'Forgot password' button.
-2. Enter correct email.
+1. Enter correct email.
-3. Click on 'Recover' button.
+2. Click on 'Recover' button.
-4. Verify that 'Email not found.' is visible.
+3. Verify that 'Email not found.' is visible.

 **Test Case 3: Recovere with invalid email**.
-1. Click on 'Forgot password' button.
+<br> *Automated: No*

-2. Enter correct email.
+1. Enter correct email.
+2. Click on 'Recover' button.
+3. Verify that 'Wrong email' is visible.

+**Test Case 4: Recovere with empty email**.
+<br> *Automated: No*

-3. Click on 'Recover' button.
+1. Click on 'Recover' button.
-4. Verify that 'Email not found.' is visible.
+2. Verify that 'Enter your email' is visible.